jinomanojjohn/alameen_voyage/README.md

 # AlAmeen Voyage

-This is a preview code for a website which is a travel consultancy company from the Department of BTTM at Al-Ameen College, Edathala,specializing in tourism & travel services
+This is a preview code for a website which is for a travel consultancy company from the Department of BTTM at Al-Ameen College, Edathala,specializing in tourism & travel services

 ## Tech Used